Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Simulation Results

-Fig.~\ref{fig:HarvestedPower_VS_V} illustrates that the energy harvested at the receiver decreases with the increase of the trade-off parameter~$V$.
+Fig.~\ref{fig:HarvestedPower_VS_V} illustrates that the energy harvested at the receiver decreases with the increase of~$V$.
 This is mainly due to the decrease in the transmit power of the BS with an increasing~$V$, as also shown in Fig.~\ref{fig:SumnPower}.
-Note that a downlink transmission with less power leads, in general, to relatively less harvesting opportunities at the receivers.
-Furthermore, we can observe that the harvested power increases with the mean arrival rate.
+Note that a downlink transmission with less power leads, in general, to relatively less harvesting opportunities at the receivers. {Furthermore, we can observe that the harvested power increases with the mean arrival rate.
 Specifically, with the increasing network queue backlogs~\eqref{eq:Queue_Dynamics}, the BS attempts to increase the maximum downlink supported rates~\eqref{eq:Max_Data_Rate}.
-Thus, the \acp{UE} consume significant energy resources to support their current data decoding operations~\eqref{eq:Energy_Consumption}, which eventually leads to larger \ac{EH} requirements in subsequent time slots due to less available spare battery capacity.
-In this regard, our proposed virtual battery queue with the scaling on spare battery capacity~\eqref{eq:Pertubed_Battery} enforces larger \ac{EH} requirements at each user, i.e., to quickly recharge the devices with more stringent harvesting demand and also to stabilize the time-average battery queues~\eqref{eq:Battery_Dynamics}.
-All in all, there is a strong interplay among network queue length, BS transmit power, and receiver spare battery capacity, as can be seen from Fig.~\ref{fig:QueueBaclogs}$-$Fig.~\ref{fig:HarvestedPower_VS_V}.
+Thus, the \acp{UE} consume significant energy resources to support their current data decoding operations~\eqref{eq:Energy_Consumption}, which eventually leads to greater \ac{EH} requirements in subsequent time slots due to less available spare battery capacity (refer to Section II-C for more details).
+In this regard, our proposed virtual battery queue with the scaling on spare battery capacity~\eqref{eq:Pertubed_Battery} enforces more stringent \ac{EH} requirements at the UEs to quickly recharge them and also stabilize the time-average battery queues~\eqref{eq:Battery_Dynamics}.} All in all, there is a strong interplay among network queue length, BS transmit power, and receiver spare battery capacity, as can be seen from Fig.~\ref{fig:QueueBaclogs}$-$Fig.~\ref{fig:HarvestedPower_VS_V}.